a7a00/Stufts/LISCENSE.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+Any code in the "Computer Science" folder of this repository may not  be used without express written permission of the original author.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,